tekinosman/cloze-sequence/README.md

 ### Feature requests

-Feature requests might be taken into consideration if they don't stray out of the library's scope.
+Feature requests might be taken into consideration if they don't stray out of the template's scope.

 ## License